Solar-network/docs/docs/desktop-wallet/user-guides/transaction-fees.md

 ## SXP Transaction Fees

 90% of all transaction fees are automatically burned.
-The remaining 10% are allocated to the Block Producer responsible for adding the respective transaction to a particular block.
+The remaining 10% are allocated to the block producer responsible for adding the respective transaction to a particular block.

 Though dynamic fees allow setting a custom amount, there is no reason to increase a transaction fee above the ‘average’ at this time.